MSMetzger/ThreadSketch/README.md

 A _Thread2Sketch_ is a Thread that reports each status change as a _ThreadReport_ to a _ThreadSketcher_.
 __After__ execution of the _Thread2Sketch_ has finished, the _ThreadSketcher_ can sketch a _ThreadSketch_ based on the _ThreadReports_ collected during runtime.

-If you're learning and trying to understand concurrent programming in java, you don't want to have to learn how to use a complicated library and make things even more confusing.
+If you're learning and trying to understand concurrent programming in Java, you don't want to have to learn how to use a complicated library and make things even more confusing.
 This is why _threadSketch_ is constructed in a way that allows you to code just like using common Threads in Java.

-There are only 3 simple points that you have to keep in mind, and one additional feature:
+There are only 3 simple points that you have to keep in mind and one additional feature:

 <a name="four-steps"></a>